Local Used Items Analysis with Python and Tableau

 Questions to Answer

-I set out to answer where most used items in my area are located, what the central tendencies of the item prices were by location, and how many free items were available by location.
-I also wanted to extract a price and summary of the description of the items as well as classify the item category using NLP.
+I wanted to answer what locations in my area had the most used items, what the central tendencies of the item prices were by location, and what the number of free items by location was.
+I also wanted to extract a price and summary of the description of each item, as well as classify each item category using NLP.

 Where and How I Extracted the Data